MBugdol/photoeditor2024/README.md

 A 2024 remake of my 2022 photo editor

+## Windows notice
+The project didn't work on Windows due to QTBUG-122716.
+I have now temporarily fixed the project until the bug is resolved, so if the project didn't work for you, it should now.

 ## Bug hunt
 If I had a nickel for each QML bug I found while working on this project, I'd have {bugs.count} nickels...